Our research is editorially independent but we

 may earn a commission for purchases made through our links.

 There are few places more stunning in the Southeast than Tallulah Gorge.
-If you arrive to the park’s visitor center early in the morning, try to get one of the gorge floor permits.
+If you arrive at the park’s visitor center early in the morning, try to get one of the gorge floor permits.
 Although they’re free, only 100 of them are given out per day.
 Dogs can’t accompany you to the gorge floor, but you can take pets on the rim trails to see the scenery.
 The gorge is two miles long and about 1,000 feet deep, with lots of overlooks to snap pictures.
 In the park, you’ll also find tent and RV sites, three backcountry Adirondack shelters, and an impressive suspension bridge to cross.

-A wonderful side trip from Savannah is Skidaway Island State Park, which is part of the Intracoastal Waterway.
-This park looks and feels much differently than the others on this list because it is in a salt marsh and maritime forest.
+A popular day trip from Savannah is Skidaway Island State Park, which is part of the Intracoastal Waterway.
+This park looks and feels much different than the others on this list because it is in a salt marsh and maritime forest.
 This is a favorite spot among birdwatchers, so bring your binoculars to get views of some native and thriving wildlife.
 You can camp at a very scenic campground here that’s nestled within the live oak trees draped with Spanish moss.
 It’s RV-friendly, and some sites have full hookups for sewer.
-You can bring your dog along to explore the trails, walk over the boardwalks to see the marshes, and camp in the campsite.
+You can bring your dog along to explore the trails, walk over the boardwalks to see the marshes, and camp at the campsite.
 Cabins are also available here if you want to beat the Georgia heat and enjoy some air conditioning and a screened-in porch during your stay.

 Another incredibly scenic state park in Georgia is Cloudland Canyon State Park, which is on the edge of Lookout Mountain.
 This is a place to see deep canyons, caves, waterfalls, and sandstone cliffs.
 A favorite among hikers and mountain bikers the popular trails here are the Waterfalls Trail, Overlook Trail, and the Five Points Recreation Area.
 You can also play a game of disc golf, go on a wild cave tour, ride the trails on horseback, and join a ranger-led interpretative program when you visit.
 Camping is available at Cloudland Canyon, as well as cottages and yurts for a glamping experience.
 Stop by the camper store and gift shop on your way in to pick up any necessary supplies.

 With an altitude of 3,650 feet, this is the highest state park in Georgia.
 There’s a small 17-acre lake for fishing, four hiking trails that pass by wildflowers and small waterfalls, and scenic mountain views.
-Black Rock Mountain is also a great place to camp with tent and RV sites, a pioneer campground, four backcountry campsites, walk-up campsites, and 10 cottages.
+Black Rock Mountain is also a great place to camp with tent and RV sites, a pioneer campground, backcountry campsites, walk-up campsites, and cottages.
 This park is located in the far northeast corner of Georgia and not too far from Tallulah Falls.

-Another state park we’ll mention here is named after the former president and a favorite among long-distance backpackers.
+Another state park we’ll mention here is F.D.
+Roosevelt State Park, named after the former president and a favorite among long-distance backpackers.
 The 23-mile Pine Mountain trail is very popular, and there are about 42 miles of trails throughout the park.
 It’s about 80 miles southwest of Atlanta and a place where FDR occasionally picnicked.
-There’s a wooded campground, small lake for fishing, and guided horseback rides offered here.
+There’s a wooded campground, a small lake for fishing, and guided horseback rides offered here.
 And just a short distance away, you can visit the Little White House State Historic Site to learn more about FDR’s Georgia home.

-This is one of the most popular state parks in Georgia because of the amazing waterfall and hiking trails here.
+Amicalola Falls State Park is one of the most popular state parks in Georgia because of the amazing waterfall and hiking trails here.
 The falls stand 729 feet tall, and you can get up-close views of them by climbing a challenging staircase or driving to an accessible path.
 There’s a hiking trail here that leads to the southern tip of the iconic Appalachian Trail too.
 Other adventure activities offered at the park include zip lines, archery, GPS scavenger hunts, guided trail hikes, and telling stories around the campfire.
 Even travelers who aren’t very outdoorsy love visiting this park because there’s a nice mountain lodge and restaurant that serves brunch and has beautiful views of the surrounding landscape.
 Pets are allowed in the park as long as you keep him or her on a leash and pick up waste.